uviclibraries/insta360/informal-credentials.md

 ### Earn an Informal Credential for INSTA 360 Camera

-- Criteria for the 360 Insta Camera here...
+- Successfully pass the manditory quiz for this workshop with a 100% grde.
+- Email a 360 degree still shot that you've taken with one of the Insta360 cameras from the library.

 [NEXT STEP: Additional Resources](additional-resources.html){: .btn .btn-blue }